janleenders/myhome/README.md

 Product backlog items
 ---------------------
+- Exception handling when no solar datastream is available.
+Also, make it configurable in the config file
+- Try to make it 'running out of the box'
+- Add instructions to get the cron service within linux running
-- Further development of the reports functionality in the webservice.
+- Additional development of the reports functionality in the webservice.
 - Create the first version of the control functionality
 - Add additional control on the quality of the configuration file input, to enhance the stability of the application.

 Installation, general steps
 ---------------------------
-- Create  directory  within which the application will be installed. f.e. : '/home/pi/myhome'
+- Create  directory  within which the application will be installed. f.e. : '/home/<user>/myhome' .
+  The <user> can be any user you have defined.
+The myhome.config file uses user 'pi'.
+You are free to change this.
 - Copy the application files (including the application directory structure) into this directory.
 - Edit the parameter values in the config file myhome.config (in the root of the application directory).
 You are allowed to rename this file.
 Make sure you use the correct filename when defining the cron jobs.
 - Make sure you install the following software on your rasberry pi: